 Store seeds in a glass jar in the fridge to ensure freshness.

 This is a great opportunity to become more aware of your body and its natural rhythms- so take time to journal, keep notes, and honor your body.
 It has been seen that improvements may take up to 3 months to be noticed, but remember every body responds differently!

 If you are prone to digestive issues- you can soak the seeds over night, which can help reduce issues with absorption or digestive upset.

 Practice good sleep hygiene and healthy eating habits.

 Maintain YOUR healthy body weight, not too light or to heavy.

-Use organic if possible, to minimize exposure to environmental contaminants.
+Use organic if possible, to minimize exposure to environmental toxins.

 Stay active and get your blood flowing!

 Grind your seeds!
 I like to grind my seeds fresh in the beginning of each two week phase, and then store them in the fridge.
 If you are going to grind the seeds get yourself a good grinder to save any hassle later.
 I definitely recommend you to grind atleast your flax seeds as they are much more digestible this way.
 You can prepare a mix that you can just grab and use- Grind equal parts flax and pumpkin seeds for days 1-14 and equal parts sesame and sunflower for days 15-28 of your cycle.
 The fresher ground the better!